What the study found

 Key points

-- The authors describe the pattern as a trimester-specific association and call for further investigation.
+- The authors say the trimester-specific pattern warrants further investigation.

 Disclosure